paintmr/mint-store-react/README.md

 To handle deletion and comments conveniently, change UserMain from a UI Component to a Container

 When the user clicks the delete button, she can delete the order.

+### Comment Orders

+Only completed orders which have not been commented have a comment button.

+The user can click the comment button and then see a textarea to write comments.
+Shen can also click the star bars to give star ranking.

+If she has written something in the comment textarea or clicked the ranking stars of an order, and then she clicks the comment button of another order, a warming dialog pops up to tell her that her comment has not been saved.

+The id of the newly added comment is stored with the related order in redux/modules/entities/orders.

+The newly added comment object is stored in redux/modules/entities/comments.

+When the comment has been stored, a success message pops out.